arlonproj/arlon/docs/gen2_profiles_proposal_2.md

 | AppProfile         | AppProfile             |
 | Arlon Cluster      | ArgoCD Application     |
 | ArgoCD Cluster     | Kubernetes Secret      |

+## Labeling Algorithm

+- For an Arlon cluster, which is anchored by an ArgoCD Application resource, the user should label the Application resource, not the corresponding ArgoCD cluster.
+  The new AppProfile controller will propagate the label to the corresponding ArgoCD cluster.
+  This allows the user to deploy an Arlon cluster, create and populate a profile, and associate the cluster to the profile all in one declarative "apply" operation.
+(A user can't label an ArgoCD cluster that doesn't exist yet)
+- For non-Arlon clusters, generally referred as "external", the design allows those existing ArgoCD clusters to be labeled directly, but this will be managed outside of the AppProfiles controller and essentially the user's responsibility, and has limitations.

 ## Usage